ProvableHQ/sdk/sdk/README.md

 ### 2.2 Program Execution Model

-The SDK provides the ability execute Aleo Instructions programs %100 client-side within the browser.
+The SDK provides the ability execute `Aleo Instructions` programs %100 client-side within the browser.

 The `ProgramManager` object encapsulates the functionality for executing programs and making zero knowledge proofs about them.
-Under the hood it uses cryptographic code compiled from [SnarkVM](https://developer.aleo.org/aleo) into WebAssembly.
-JavaScript bindings to this WebAssembly code allows execution of programs in zero knowledge fully within the browser without requiring any external communication with the internet.
+Under the hood it uses cryptographic code compiled from [SnarkVM](https://developer.aleo.org/aleo) into WebAssembly with JavaScript bindings that allow execution of Aleo programs fully within the browser.
 Users interested in lower level details how this is achieved can visit the [aleo-wasm](https://github.com/AleoHQ/sdk/tree/testnet3/wasm) crate.

 The basic execution flow of a program is as follows:
 1. A web app is loaded with an instance of the `ProgramManager` object
+2. The SDK wasm modules are loaded into the browser's WebAssembly runtime
 2. An Aleo program in `Aleo Instructions` format is loaded into the `ProgramManager` as a wasm object
 3. The web app provides a user input form for the program
-4. The user submits the inputs and the zero knowledge execution is performed client-side within WebAssembly
+4. The user submits the inputs and the zero knowledge execution is performed entirely within the browser via WebAssembly
 5. The result is returned to the user
 6. (Optional) A fully encrypted zero knowledge transcript of the execution is optionally sent to the Aleo network